• Skip to main content

 Instructions

-• Line a sheet pan with parchment and set aside.
-Pre heat the oven to 375 degrees.
+• Line a baking sheet with parchment and set aside.
+Preheat the oven to 375 degrees.

-• Combine the flour, whole wheat flour, wheat germ, oats, brown sugar, baking soda and salt in a large bowl.
+• In a large bowl combine the whole wheat flour, all-purpose flour, wheat germ, oats, brown sugar, baking soda, and salt.
+Stir with a wooden spoon until evenly mixed.

-• Add the buttermilk and stir with a large spoon until the ingredients are combined.
+• Add the buttermilk and stir with a large wooden spoon until the ingredients are combined into a sticky dough.
+Do not overmix.

-• Bake the loaf for 30 - to 40 minutes or until a tester inserted in the center comes out clean.
+• Place the pan in a preheated oven and bake the loaf for 30 - to 40 minutes or until a tester inserted in the center comes out clean.

 Recipe Notes